 After the death of the trust’s grantor, the trustee (or the “successor trustee” if the grantor acted as trustee during life) assumes a role similar to the executor of an estate, with the precise duties depending in large part on the specific instructions of the trust and whether the decedent left a will.

-If a probate estate is required and opened, and if that estate has sufficient assets to pay creditors, the trust will operate more or less independently of the probate estate.
-The trustee makes distributions as instructed and eventually winds up the trust according to its terms, without any public disclosure of trust assets and distributions.
+If a probate estate is required and opened, and if that estate has sufficient assets to pay creditors, the trust may operate more or less independently of the probate estate.
+The successor trustee of the trust in California will oversee a trust administration.
+The trust administration process, in general, requires that the successor trustee makes distributions as instructed and eventually winds up the trust according to its terms, without any public disclosure of trust assets and distributions.
 If probate assets are insufficient, or if no estate is opened, creditors will be able to look to the trust for payment before trust assets can be distributed.
 When no separate estate is opened, the trustee has an obligation to provide notice to any potential creditors, who are then allowed to submit claims against assets of the trust.